vhf/monomorphist/README.md

 ### TODO

-- [ ] Security?
-Node containers shouldn't be able to network out except for syslogging...
+- [x] Security?
+Node containers shouldn't be able to network at all